innossh/tong/README.md

 # tong

-Tong is a very useful for everyday life, to simplify usual long commands or something like that. :spaghetti:
+Tong is a very useful for everyday life, to convert csv into spread sheet or something like that. :spaghetti: